 American citizens are guaranteed certain civil rights.
 When those rights are violated, you have recourse under the law.
-At Hale & Monico in Chicago, we are committed to protecting and defending the freedoms guaranteed to our people.
+At Hale & Monico, we are committed to protecting and defending the freedoms guaranteed to our people.

 Why Choose Us?

 - Andy Hale and Brian Monico are primarily trial lawyers who approach every case with the mentality that it is going to trial.
 They are dedicated and passionate about protecting their clients’ rights.

 - Our attorneys have more than 30 years of combined experience successfully advocating for people who have suffered violations or police misconduct.
 We have secured tens of millions in settlements and verdicts for our clients.

 - We are thorough in our case preparation and creative in our approach to investigations and litigation in the courtroom.